plackyhacker/plackyhacker.github.io/walkthrough/reaper2.md

 ## Final Thoughts

 I learnt a stack of new techniques from this lab and expanded my knowledge in browser and Kernel exploitation.
+This lab is classed as **insane** for a reason, it isn't easy.
+I spent around 6 weeks from start to finish and I needed some nudges from other folk much cleverer than me.
+If you approach the challenge in small chunks you can also beat **Reaper 2**!

 Thanks to `xct` for a great learning experience!

 If you have any questions feel free to contact me on Discord: `plackyhacker#1905`.